Data Breach Notification Requirements by State

 Checklist or steps (non-advisory)

-- Documentation and recordkeeping — Retain records of breach determination, notification delivery, and regulatory filings consistent with applicable data retention and disposal standards.
+- Documentation retention — Retain records of breach discovery, notification timing, and communications in accordance with applicable record retention requirements.

 Reference table or matrix